Financial Aid Policies

 PROCEDURES FOR OFFICIALLY WITHDRAWING FROM SCHOOL

-- Student who are completely withdrawing from school must obtain a complete withdrawal form from the Records Office.¬† This from requires the student to provide a late date of attendance for their classes.¬† Students who do not officially withdraw from school may receive “F” grades for all courses.
+- Students who are completely withdrawing from school must obtain a complete withdrawal form from the Records Office.¬† This form requires the student to provide a last date of attendance for their classes.¬† Students who do not officially withdraw from school may receive “F” grades for all courses.